 § 1321.
-Remedies-Fees and expenses of arbitration proceeding
+Remedies - Fees and expenses of arbitration proceeding involving the same claim or by the agreement of the parties to the arbitration proceeding.

 A. An arbitrator may award punitive damages or other exemplary relief if such an award is authorized by law in a civil action involving the same claim and the evidence produced at the hearing justifies the award under the legal standards otherwise applicable to the claim.